Skip navigation

 • When should I check my blood sugar when I exercise?
 What should I bring with me when I exercise?
 Should I eat before or during exercise?
 Do I need to adjust my medicines when I exercise?

-When should I next have an eye doctor check my eyes?
-What eye problems should I call my doctor about?
+When should I next have an eye doctor (optometrist or ophthalmologist) check my eyes?
+What eye problems should I contact my eye doctor about?

 Ask your provider about meeting with a dietitian.
 Questions for the dietitian may include: